 POSC 364.
-U.S. Foreign Policy (4S) The formulation and implementation of foreign policy.
+U.S. Foreign Policy (4S)

+The formulation and implementation of foreign policy.
 America's emergence as a superpower.
+Prerequisite: One course in political science or permission of the instructor.

 POSC 455.
 Seminar on International Security after the Cold War: Problems and Prospects (4S)